Authorization

 RestifyInjector

 will be handled.
-It will register all routes. -
+It will register all the routes. -

-On each request, if the request route is a Restify route, Laravel will handle other middlewares defined in the
+On each request, if the requested route is a Restify route, Laravel will handle other middlewares defined in the

 restify.php